Dharshan1105/superstore-sales-analysis/README.md

 ## Project Structure

-Superstore-Analysis/
+superstore-sales-analysis/
 ├── data/
 │   └── Global_Superstore2.csv
 ├── notebooks/
 │   └── Superstore_Analysis.ipynb
 ├── outputs/
 │   └── Updated_File.csv
 └── README.md

 ## Objective

 The goal of this project is to:
-- Clean and preprocess the superstore sales dataset.
+- Understand sales and profit distribution across regions, segments, and categories.
+- Identify the most and least profitable areas.
-- Extract meaningful business insights regarding sales, profits, delays, and customer segments.
+- Discover patterns in shipping modes and customer segments.
-- Identify top-performing products and regions.
-- Discover trends based on time-related features such as month and year.
-- Provide dynamic and interactive data visualizations using Plotly.
+- Visualize data using interactive Plotly graphs for deeper insights.

 ---